ferrohd/mikrotik-rs/README.md

 ## Features 🌟

-- **No Unsafe Code** 🛑: Built entirely in safe Rust, ensuring that your application is secure and free from memory-related vulnerabilities.
+- **No Unsafe Code** 💥: Built entirely in safe Rust 🦀
-- **Concurrent Commands** 🚦: Supports running multiple Mikrotik commands concurrently, with each command and its response efficiently managed via dedicated channels.
+- **Zero-copy Parsing**: Avoid unnecessary memory allocations by parsing the API responses in-place.
-- **Asynchronous** 🕒: Built on top of the Tokio runtime, this library offers non-blocking I/O operations.
+- **Concurrent Commands** 🚦: Supports running multiple Mikrotik commands concurrently, with each command and its response managed via dedicated channels.
 - **Error Handling** ⚠️: Designed with error handling in mind, ensuring that network or parsing errors are gracefully handled and reported back to the caller.

 ## Getting Started 🚀